Portugal Crypto Tax: The Ultimate Guide for 2026

 Global Crypto-Friendly Nations Report

-How is crypto taxed in Portugal?
+How Crypto is Taxed in Portugal

 Following Portugal’s Personal Income Tax Code (PIT Code), crypto income is taxed as follows: